SCHOOL LIBRARY OUT LOUD

 Information Skills Standards

 There are several sets of standards that I use to help me create information skills lessons.
 Standards are statements of goals about what students should learn and be able to do.
 Information (or research) skills include many traditional library skills, such as how to use the computer catalog, but also include how to effectively and ethically use technology to create new information.
-I use standards from three different sources to facilitate my lessons: the American Association of School Librarians (AASL) National School Library Standards, the International Society for Technology in Education (ISTE) National Educational Technology Standards (NETS) for Students, and, of course, the Common Core Standards.
+I use standards from three different sources to facilitate my lessons: the American Association of School Librarians (AASL) National School Library Standards, the International Society for Technology in Education (ISTE) Standards for Students, and the Common Core Standards.
 I have provided outlines of the standards and links to the corresponding documents below.
-Want to know what lessons are coming up for your students?
-Feel free to check out my lesson plans, but please be aware they are a working document, updated and modified as needed, depending on student understanding of the material!

 AASL National Library Standards for Learners, Librarians and Libraries